Inseparable local uniformization: On schemes over valuation rings

 \subsection{Birational criterion of \'etaleness}

-We will prove a criterion for a morphism $f:Y\to X$ between normal integral schemes to be \'etale.
+We will prove a criterion for a morphism $f{\colon}Y\to X$ between normal integral schemes to be \'etale at a point.
 Similar results are proved in the thesis of D. Rydh, where he studied, in particular, families of zero cycles (some of these results are available at \cite{Rydh}).
 The classical criterion \cite[$\rm IV_4$, 18.10.16(ii)]{ega} does not cover our needs because it gives a criterion for $f$ to be finite \'etale, and so it is not local on $Y$.
+However, one can improve this criterion by working with henselizations or combining it with \cite[$\rm IV_4$, 18.12.1]{ega}.\footnote{The idea to use \cite[$\rm IV_4$, 18.12.1]{ega} is due to the referee, and it simplified and corrected some arguments from the first version of the paper.}

-However, our criterion and its proof follow the proof of \cite[$\rm IV_4$, 18.10.16]{ega} very closely.
-Recall that in loc.cit., to each point $y_i$ that is isolated in the fiber over a point $x\in X$ one associates the separable degree $n_i$ of $k(y_i)$ over $k(x)$, and $f$ is finite and \'etale locally over $x$ if and only if the sum of all $n_i$'s equals to $n=[k(Y):k(X)]$.
-If we want to work locally with $y_i$'s then one has to refine the numbers $n_i$ so that the multiplicity of ramification is taken into account.
+Recall that in \cite[$\rm IV_4$, 18.10.16]{ega}, to each point $y_i$ that is isolated in the fiber over a point $x\in X$ one associates the separable degree $n_i$ of $k(y_i)$ over $k(x)$, and for a separated $f$ the sum of all $n_i$'s equals to $n=[k(Y):k(X)]$ if and only if $f$ is finite \'etale over a neighborhood $U$ of $x$ (i.e. $f\times_XU$ is finite \'etale).
+If we want to work locally with $y_i$'s then we have to refine the numbers $n_i$ so that the multiplicity of ramification is taken into account.